Feller-AG/wiser-cloud-api/README.md

 ## Get started

-This documentation provides you with all the information you need to integrate your applications with the Wiser by Feller Cloud.
+This documentation contains everything you need to integrate your application with the Wiser by Feller Cloud.

 This guide is divided into two main sections:
 1. [Authentication](#authentication).